huggingface/diffusers/examples/kandinsky2_2/text_to_image/README.md

 #### Inference using fine-tuned LoRA checkpoint for decoder

-Once you have trained a kandinsky decoder model using above command, the inference can be done simply using the `AutoPipelineForText2Image` after loading the trained LoRA weights.
-You need to pass the `output_dir` for loading the LoRA weights which, in this case, is `kandi22-decoder-pokemon-lora`.
+Once you have trained a Kandinsky decoder model using the above command, inference can be done with the `AutoPipelineForText2Image` after loading the trained LoRA weights.
+You need to pass the `output_dir` for loading the LoRA weights, which in this case is `kandi22-decoder-pokemon-lora`.

 ```python